DanPearce/CI_PP5_Nexus/README.md

 ### Colour

 The colours I have chosen on the site all are originated from the deep purple that can be found on the NavBar.
-I wanted to chose a colour that is different to the usual found on social media sites, and purple felt like the correct fit for Nexus!
+I wanted to choose a colour that is different to the usual found on social media sites, and purple felt like the correct fit for Nexus!

-I've also ensured to use varients of the colour at half opacity to allow for theming to be produced.
+I've also ensured to use variants of the colour at half opacity to allow for theming to be produced.

 The slightly off white colour that is used is also appealing to the eyes as the text and background of the application.